remotestorage/remotestorage.js/README.md

 ### Visual File Browser

-If you'd like a visual UI for inspecting any RS-compatible server, you can try out [RS Inspektor](https://inspektor.5apps.com) or [build it from source](https://gitea.kosmos.org/raucao/inspektor), Feel free to ask questions or propose features for this app on the [RS forums](https://community.remotestorage.io)!
+If you'd like a visual UI for inspecting any RS-compatible account, you can use the [RS Inspektor](https://gitea.kosmos.org/raucao/inspektor) app (which is also implemented using this library).

 ### Developing, Contributing